-Surinamese-Dutch artist Remy Jungerman talks about the European modernism and Afro-religious aesthetics that influence his art, and describes the recent public art project he created back in Morengo, his home town in Suriname.
-Selected for inclusion in Prospect.3, the 2014 contemporary art biennial in New Orleans, Remy’s work will be on view in an exhibition at the Contemporary Arts Center from late October 2014, to January 2015.
+Surinamese-Dutch artist Remy Jungerman talks about the influences of European modernism and Afro-religious aesthetics on his practice, and describes a recent public art project he created in Morengo, his home town.
+Selected for inclusion in Prospect.3, the 2014 contemporary art biennial in New Orleans, Remy’s work will be on view in an exhibition at the Contemporary Arts Center from late October 2014 to January 2015.

 CATHY BYRD: Today, we feature a conversation recorded during my residency in Amsterdam.
 On the day I arrived, I met artist Remy Jungerman quite by chance on the sidewalk outside his studio.
 I soon discovered that he’s an artist from Suriname.
 His small country sits on the northeast coast of South America.
 It’s a former Dutch colony with a rich and interesting history.
 Suriname is a place I knew not much about until I started looking at Remy’s art.
 Though he’s been living in the Netherlands for more than 20 years, I see Europe and Africa in his work.
 So I asked him, what was it like to study art in his home country?